Solving the digital divide for rural communities is no easy task

 The politics of rural broadband

-At a Senate Commerce Committee hearing in early October, Democrats and Republicans were critical of cuts the FCC has made to a program funded through its Universal Service Fund, which reimburses phone companies offering broadband in rural communities for some of their costs.
+At a Senate Commerce Committee hearing in early October, Democrats and Republicans were critical of cuts the FCC has made to a program funded through its Universal Service Fund, which reimburses some of the costs for phone companies offering broadband in rural communities.
 Committee Chairman John Thune, a Republican from South Dakota, called the FCC's cuts to this funding "simply unacceptable."

 Sen. Amy Klobuchar, a Democrat from Minnesota, echoed Thune's frustration, saying cuts to the program were "preventing new broadband deployment and driving up prices for our customers."